|Jonathan Slusher is a Garden State native

 Jonathan's work has been published in Pure

-found at Amazon and is also free to
+be found at Amazon and is also free to

 and took place inside the laundromat next to

-Restaurant in Ocean Beach, CA. It was witnessed by
+Little Chef Restaurant in Ocean Beach, CA. It

 |Two interviews from your